elewa-academy/Fundamentals/09-state-components/README.md

   * Update the gh-pages demo
 3. Plan and develop a new portfolio for your home page:
     * Repo Specs:
+      * Branches:
+        1. Move your old portfolio to a new branch
-      * Develop on a new branch
+        2. Develop your new portfolio on a new branch
+        3. Merge your new portfolio to Master when it's finished
       * README
         * About this project
         * Present your development planning like before